aberke/quiz-widgets/README.md

 - BEFORE YOU PUSH TO MASTER
 	- make sure dotcloud is ready with node_modules
-	- make sure public-page comes through after merge

-- making login smarter
-	- redirect to previous page on login callback
-	- but make sure it doesn't go to /forbidden
-		- got to page BEFORE /forbidden

 - mongo issue
 	- am I properly deleting questions and outcomes and answers?
 		- do I also need to splice from quiz.questionList when I delete a question?

-- need to better handle reporting completed quizzes
-	- grab all answers for given quiz and then sort through them?
-	- use embedded documents in mongo instead?  to better handle performance for reporting answers?

 - login stuff
 	- restrict access on front end too